 Tips for Avoiding Dog Bites

 One of the best ways to tell if a dog may be about to attack or bite is to pay attention to the dog’s body language.
-According to The Humane Society of the United States, warning signs that may indicate a dog attack include:
+Warning signs that may indicate a dog attack include:

 - Tensed body